arndvs/arndvs/README.md

 - 👋 Hi, I’m @arndvs
-- 👀 I’m interested in bbq, vinyl and rock climbing
+- 👀 I’m interested in coding, bbq, vinyl and rock climbing
 - 🌱 I’m always learning
 - 📫 How to reach me: https://www.linkedin.com/in/arndvs/